Aiguilles Marbrées: Geology

 Geologically speaking, the Aiguille Marbrées is part of the 'Swiss Unit' of Mont Blanc, and consists mostly of medium to coarse grained granites, together with some porphyritic rocks.

 Rockfall research

 A series of major rock falls occurred on the north side of the Aiguille Marbrées in summer 2007.
 This led to investment by the local authorities in research and monitoring of the state of the mountain.
 Both conventional surveying and photogrammetry were employed in order to create a geo-referenced digital elevation model of the mountain.
-This help researchers understand the reasons for the initial rockfall, as well as providing a baseline study for comparison with future surveys after subsequent rockfalls.
+This helped researchers understand the reasons for the initial rockfall, as well as providing a baseline study for comparison with future surveys after subsequent rockfalls.